 The village has evolved around the central staggered crossroads.
 All roads in and out of the village go through the village centre.
-On Church Street, the church of All Saints is the focal point
+On Church Street, the church of All Saints is the focal point of the village and dominates the village centre abutting Church Street and Queen Street, where the village shops have always been located.
+Wilby Road, from the south, joins Church Street at

-Map 2: Stradbroke Village 1840
+Map 2: Stradbroke Village 1840 (Tithe)